netsys-lab/panapi/README.md

 ### Other
 - [ ] Full test coverage
 - [ ] Code Documentation
+- [ ] Move scripting selector to `/pkg` such that it could be used without the rest of PANAPI

 ## Ported Applications
 - [x] `spate` traffic generator